Kitware/geowatch/geowatch/tasks/uky_temporal_prediction/README.md

 UKy temporal ordering prediction.
 ====

 UKy code for predicting the arrow of time of image pairs using a Siamese Network with UNet/UNet blur backbone.
 Code for training on drop0_aligned is located in `fit.py` and evaluating on `drop0_aligned` is located in `predict.py`.
 In addition, scripts for setting up datasets and training on SpaceNet 7 are located in the `spacenet` folder.
-Running these scripts should be done through Python's `-m` flag and the `watch` module.
-For instance to run `predict.py` you would run `python -m watch.tasks.uky_temporal_prediction`
+Running these scripts should be done through Python's `-m` flag and the `geowatch` module.
+For instance to run `predict.py` you would run `python -m geowatch.tasks.uky_temporal_prediction`

 Conda Environment
 ----